 The Relation Of Employee Benefits And Compensation To Motivation

-Great employers understand that keeping quality employees requires the right level of compensation and an attractive benefits plan.
+Innovative HR departments understand that keeping quality employees requires the right level of compensation and an attractive benefits plan.
 Compensation refers to wages, bonuses, salaries and commission structures.
 Most quality employees know what they are worth and are not willing to settle for less, especially when competitors are willing to leverage their potential.

 Providing fair compensation and a comprehensive benefits package can show employees that they are appreciated, and in turn, boost employee morale and productivity.
+A challenge faced by many HR departments and their organization is access to limited funding and resources for competitive employee health plans.
+However, businesses that implement the right health plan strategies can develop better employee benefits with fewer resources than competitors.

 Building Employee Motivation Through Benefits